ilyuxstead/Bluray-archive/README.md

 #### 2. Burn to Disc

-1. In Burn Queue, click “Burn to Disc”
+1. In Burn Queue, click "Burn to Disc"
 1. **Select existing disk** from the table (for multi-session)
 - Or enter new disk label to create new disc
 1. Set capacity (25, 50, or 100 GB for new discs)
-1. Click “Start Burn”
+1. Click "Start Burn"
+1. A confirmation dialog shows the exact command that will be run before anything touches the disc
 1. Files are burned and automatically cataloged

+> **Progress bar note:** The bar pauses at 20% during the actual burn — this is expected.
+Live `growisofs` output (including real progress) appears directly in your terminal window behind the TUI.

 #### 3. Search for Files